OZ0Z/mentalKB-da-poc/packages/docassemble-mentalkb/README.md

 Docassemble package that renders MentalkB interview flows directly from the MentalkB Postgres database.

 ## Features
-- Loads pages, questions, and options via SQLAlchemy (no CSV extracts).
+- Loads pages, questions, and options via SQLAlchemy.
 - Supports page-by-page wizard rendering inside docassemble.
 - Persists responses to `intake_sessions` using a docassemble completion hook.
 - Generates a Markdown summary attachment (swap for DOCX/PDF as needed).